punk-primate/Peninsular-Malaysia-Forest-Patch-Connectivity-Project/README.md

 ## Licence

-Source code is released under the MIT licence.
 Patch data and connectivity outputs are made available for non-commercial research and educational use.
 Please cite the accompanying paper if you use this platform or pipeline in your work.